Alexander Spotswood: Between Virginia and England

 After the experience of government, Spotswood moved to his private residence situated along the Rappahannock River, near Germanna, where he devoted himself to the administration of his large estate and to the management of his metallurgical enterprise.
 Part of the production of iron and cast iron was exported to England and the rest was destined to the local market.
 For the other activities, mining and agriculture, Spotswood made use at first of the Palatine refugees he had introduced in Germanna almost ten years earlier, and when the contract that bound them to him expired, he resorted to slaves from Africa.
 Spotswood's activities also included raising livestock, producing naval supplies, pitch, tar, and turpentine.

 However, having assigned land to himself in large quantities during his tenure as governor, he was accused in some circles of land grabbing.
 So, with the intention of coming to an advantageous agreement with the British Government in London on the amount of taxes due, and at the same time consolidating his right of ownership, Spotswood left for England in 1724.
 His stay in England lasted longer than expected on account of some complications, which included quantifying the extension of the land in his possession and the amount of tax to be paid.
 It lasted in all five years.

 Up till now, at age forty-eight, Spotswood had remained a bachelor waiting for the opportunity to marry a woman of high social standing.
-Now, on this occasion and in the capital, shortly after his arrival, Spotswood married Anne Butler Brayne, the daughter of a London esquire and godchild of James Butler, 2nd Duke of Ormond.
+Now, on this occasion and in the capital, shortly after his arrival, Spotswood married Anne Butler Brayne, born in 1700, the daughter of a London esquire and godchild of James Butler, 2nd Duke of Ormond.
 They had four children, two boys and two girls.